jsaintro/publicnotes/Laptop/System76 Setup.md

 1. Install Pop OS
-    1. Do not encrypt drive (Well be encrypting home folder later)
+    1. Use full disk encryption as it's got better performance that home folder encryption
 2. Setup dual monitors
     1. By default 2nd monitor is turned off (Activities/Displays)
 3. Do a system update